iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Unitary Matrix.md

 ---
 ### **Derivation**

-I think this is tivial when we just view everything as a Matrix, including scalar, but scalar and vectors are still matrices.
+I think this is trivial when we just view everything as a Matrix, including scalar, but scalar and vectors are still matrices.

 Take a look at the expression of